plentymarkets/docs-raw/plentyInterface/Order.md

             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>
             <td>amounts</td>
-            <td>The order item amounts that are associated with the order item.</td>
+            <td>The order item amounts that belong to the order item.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>
             <td>properties</td>
-            <td>The order item property that are associated with the order item.</td>
+            <td>The order item properties that belong to the order item.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>
             <td>orderProperties</td>
-            <td>The order item order properties that are associated with the order item.</td>
+            <td>The order item order properties that belong to the order item.</td>
         </tr><tr>
             <td><a href="miscellaneous#miscellaneous__"></a>
 </td>